ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 ```
 {: screen}

-### ibmcloud whcs acd annotators (Get list of available annotators)
+### ibmcloud whcs acd annotators
 {: #whcs-cli-annotators-command}

-Get list of available annotators that can be leveraged to detect information from unstructured data.
-One or more annnotators can be leveraged within a single request to the service.
+Get a list of available annotators that can be leveraged to detect entities and relations from unstructured data.
+One or more annotators can be leveraged within a single request to the service.

 ```sh
 ibmcloud whcs acd annotators